Gaudreau scores winner in shootout, Flames beat Stars 3-2

 Bishop made 27 saves.

-The Flames erased a 2-0 deficit in the third on goals by Elias Lindholm and Noah Hanifin.

-Radek Faksa set up the first goal by sending the puck across the ice to Hanley low in the left faceoff circle.
+Radek Faksa set up the Stars’ first goal by sending the puck across the ice to Hanley low in the left faceoff circle.
 He sent the puck to the slot, where L’Esperance redirected it past Rittich at 16:39.

 L’Esperance and Hanley began the season with Texas of the AHL.
 L’Esperance’s goal was his third in the NHL and first of the season.
 Hanley’s seventh career assist was his first NHL point since April 2, 2016, with Montreal.